 It is biblical, and indeed a precious thing, to know and believe and teach the strict distinctness of justification and sanctification––they are separate things.
 As just noted, we are justified by faith alone.
 Yet, if we stop there we are no longer good students of our Bible.
 For, we must likewise hold dear that all those who Christ has justified he will sanctify.
-He will not let his children love the world, go on deliberately sinning and under bondage to sin but will set them apart from the world to himself by his Spirit for good works.
+He will not let his children love the world, go on deliberately sinning and kept under gloomy bondage to sin but will set them apart from the world to himself by his Spirit for good works that adorn the gospel.

 He who has called, predestined and justified us is surely sanctifying us and will surely glorify us.
 We must remember that a warring Christian is a sanctified Christian while a passive, indolent and lazy ‘Christian’ is an oxymoron and is a man with a mere false profession.
-“If you live according to the flesh will die but if by the Spirit you put to death the deeds of the body you will live” (Romans 8:5).
+Paul says it about as starkly at one may say it in writing, “If you live according to the flesh will die but if by the Spirit you put to death the deeds of the body you will live” (Romans 8:5).
 Those who are Christ’s, those who are being sanctified, will certainly ‘fight the good fight’ and be a man or woman of war.

 Be reminded, the Apostle Paul calls many a professing believer in Crete ‘people who turn away from the truth’ and those who ‘profess to know God but deny him by their works.
 They are detestable, disobedient, unfit for any good work’ (Titus 1:14-15).